hrajchert/mddoc/docs/idea.md

 Que puedas crear plugin de brackets, codigo browseable, o lo que quieras unopinionated va de la mano con extensible.

+The other idea is that I want to make this mainly a Javascript Documentation tool, but give room to be extensible for other languages as well...
+Probably HTML is a second best.

 ### Non intrusive